-- death of a relative

-- injury or illness of the student

-- other special circumstances (such as difficult transition to Vaughn College, family issues, legal troubles, work or budget problems, etc.)
+- injury or illness of the student - other special circumstances (such as family issues, legal troubles, work or budget problems, etc.)

 Appeals are considered on an individual basis.
 Depending on the nature of the appeal, the number of appeals the student has filed and/or the student's academic record, additional steps may be required of the student before the appeal can be accepted.
 For example, the student may be required to complete an Academic Plan.